Surgical Journey Improvement Group

 The Roundtable benchmarks activity against National targets and other similar hospitals.
 We analyse common surgical complications, and compare the efficient use of theatres.

-In 2017 the theme for our meeting will be “Enhanced recovery after surgery (ERAS).
+In 2018 the theme for our meeting will be “Review variations in time to theatre, surgical complication rates, and overall length of stay differences".
 We will use the data to identify the exemplar hospitals in this area, so that they may showcase their innovative approaches to this improvement, with a lessons learnt approach.

 We will continue to benchmark and identify the most productive theatres, hospitals with the lowest complications, facilities with the shortest time between ED presentation and theatre.